Kjaerandsen/SudokuWeb/README.md

 ### Deployment instructions
 One major factor in the environmental impact of a web application is in the hosting.
 Choosing a hosting provider which uses renewable energy sources reduces the carbon footprint of hosting the application.
+If the provider does not use renewable energy sources themselves you can still find a provider which finances the expansion of renewable energy sources, or renewable energy in other regions, or a provider which does something else to offset their carbon offset.
 Further steps can also be taken to host the application close to the users to again reduce the carbon footprint.
+For a smaller audience this can be simply hosting the application close to that audience, while for a global audience this might require setting up servers in several locations or using a content delivery network with servers in several locations close to potential users.
 As such I urge anyone who wants to host this web application to choose a green provider which uses renewable energy and which is as close to the users as possible.
-This also has the added benefit of being good marketing for the product Which can be described to potential users through the about page for example.
+This also has the added benefit of being good marketing for the product.
+Which can be described to potential users through the about page for example.

 ## Technology statement
 This project uses the following technologies: